Welcome to today's edition of the Rush 24-7 podcast.

 I said, I'll tell you what I mean.

-Because now with the first African American president, there will be no criticism permitted.
+Because now with the first African-American president, there will be no criticism permitted.

-Otherwise, you can be called a racist.
+Otherwise, you're going to be called a racist.

 And people don't want to be called racist.